baghdadl/cis-photoshop-api-docs/src/pages/code-sample/index.md

 '
 ```

 A call to this API initiates an asynchronous job and returns a response containing an href.
 Use the value in the href to poll for the status of the job.
-This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api) and [Example 14](/code-sample/#example-14-poll-for-job-status-for-all-other-apis)
+This is illustrated in [Example 12](/code-sample/#example-12-fetch-the-status-of-an-api) and [Example 14](/code-sample/#example-14-poll-for-job-status-for-all-other-apis).

 ### Example 10: Create a document rendition
-Generate multiple output rendition with the Simple API `renditionCreate`
+Generate multiple output rendition with the Simple API `renditionCreate`.

 ```shell
 curl -X POST \